List of tipping customs by country: Hungary

 The Hungarian word for tip is borravaló (literally "intended for wine", a loose calque from Trinkgeld) or colloquially baksis (from بخشش bakhshesh), often written in English as backsheesh.
 Tipping is widespread in Hungary; the degree of expectation and the expected amount varies with price, type and quality of service, and also influenced by the satisfaction of the customer.
-As in Germany, rounding up the price to provide a tip is commonplace.
-The typical value of a tip is 10 percent in Hungary.

-Depending on the situation, tipping might be unusual, optional or expected.
-Almost all bills include a service charge; similarly, some employers calculate wages on the basis that the employee would also receive tips, while others prohibit accepting them.
-In some cases a tip is only given if the customer is satisfied; in others it is customary to give a certain percentage regardless of the quality of the service; and there are situations when it is hard to tell the difference from a bribe.
-Widespread tipping based on loosely defined customs and an almost imperceptible transition into bribery is considered a main factor contributing to corruption.
-A particular example of a gratuity is hálapénz ("gratitude money") or paraszolvencia, which is the very much expected – almost obligatory even though illegal – tipping of state-employed physicians.
-(Hungary's healthcare system is almost completely state-run and there is an obligatory social insurance system).

 Iceland

 In Iceland, tipping (þjórfé, lit. "serving money") is not customary and never expected.
 Foreign tourists sometimes still tip without thinking because that is the custom in their home country.
 Tourist guides in Iceland also sometimes encourage their guests to tip them, but there is no requirement to do so.

 Ireland

-It is uncommon for Irish people to tip cleaning staff at hotel.
-Tips are sometimes given to reward high quality service or as a kind gesture, particularly during the Christmas holiday season.
-Tipping is most often done by leaving small change (5–10%) at the table or rounding up the bill, or for a taxi driver.

-However, some people may choose to tip in restaurants and for food deliveries.
-Hairdressers are expected to be tipped for a good job, usually 5–20 euro.
+Some people may choose to tip in restaurants and for food deliveries.
+When paying by cash, this is often to offload coins or avoid receiving them by allowing the change to be kept as the tip.

+Hairdressers or similar services may be tipped for a good job, most commonly by repeat customers, usually up to 5 euro as cash, even when paying for the service electronically.

 Tips and service charges, whether mandatory or not, collected electronically such as by credit card payment must be distributed in full to staff.
 Tips distributed this way are to be treated as pay and tax deducted in the usual way, while cash tips must be declared by staff via a tax return.